waocats/crabgo/src/doc/src/reference/resolver.md

     other users won't end up with an older version of the dependency that might be missing something that your package requires.
-  * Avoid `*` requirements, as they are not allowed on [crates.io], and they can pull in SemVer-breaking changes during a normal `cargo update`.
+  * Avoid `*` requirements, as they are not allowed on [crates.io], and they can pull in SemVer-breaking changes during a normal `crabgo update`.
   * Avoid overly broad version requirements.
 For example, `>=2.0.0` can pull in any SemVer-incompatible version, like version `5.0.0`, which can result in broken builds in the future.